 We sat down with Alex to discover ten fascinating things about his story.
 What would Alex's dream treehouse look like?
-And what would Alex be doing if he wasn't building treehouses for a living?
+And what would Alex be doing if he weren't building treehouses for a living?

-Read on to find out the answers to these questions and more about Alex!
+Read on to find out the answers to these questions and more about Alex.

-1. THE BEGINNING OF A BEAUTIFUL FRIENDSHIP: WHERE ALEX MET PETE
+THE BEGINNING OF A BEAUTIFUL FRIENDSHIP

 Alex's interest was immediately captivated by the world of treehouses.
-He found that treehouse construction allowed his diverse skill set in building, site-management, and climbing to come to fruition; in Alex's words, "it all made sense."
-By keeping in touch with Pete over the course of the following year, Alex secured a position with NT&S (and NT&S secured an excellent carpenter!).
-The rest is "treestory."
+He found that treehouse construction engaged his diverse skill set in building, site-management, and climbing.
+As Alex puts it: "It all just made sense."
+By keeping in touch with Pete over the course of the following year, Alex secured a position with Nelson Treehouse (and Nelson Treehouse secured an excellent carpenter).
+The rest is "treestory!"

 After graduating from high school, Alex traveled to Alaska for the summer, hitchhiking the Kenai Peninsula and working on a fishing boat.
 He then worked a year as a construction laborer before heading to Mexico for eight months to travel, teach English, train as a taco connoisseur, and sail the Sea of Cortez.

 While Alex has always harbored a proclivity and passion for building, it wasn't until he found the world of treehouse construction that he felt constantly inspired by his work.
 Alex feels that treehouse construction unites his kaleidoscopic skill set and interests, and continually challenges him to think bigger, build better, and reach higher.
 Alex says he loves building treehouses and is daily inspired by Pete's contagious passion for all things treehouse.

-While a significant portion of each treehouse is prefabricated in the NT&S shop, the platform construction is typically left to the on-site crew.
-For this reason, the platform is often the most creatively challenging portion of the build for the carpenters on-location.
+While a significant portion of each treehouse is prefabricated in the Nelson Treehouse shop, platform construction is often left to the creativity of the onsite crew.
 Alex loves the process of solving problems and thinking outside the box to create the most supportive foundation possible for the treehouse.
-Building bridges, stairs, and ramps to access the treehouses are another element which endlessly amuse and excite Alex.
+Building bridges, stairs, and ramps to access treehouses also endlessly excites and captivates Alex.

-4. CLIMBING AS INSPIRATION
+CLIMBING AS INSPIRATION

 Alex is an avid rock climber; he started climbing in his late teens with his brother and friends.
-Through rock climbing, Alex has learned to balance risk with trust in himself, his gear, and his partners.
+Through rock climbing, Alex has learned to balance risk-taking with trust in himself, his gear, and his partners.
 Alex loves watching young climbers gain confidence as their initial nervousness transforms into an informed faith in their own abilities and equipment.
 He believes that climbing teaches courage and decisiveness by calling participants to push forward and learn to trust despite their interminable fear.
 According to Alex, climbing is a meditation that ushers in present-moment awareness as progress is made—one decision, one move, one breath at a time.

 His most memorable climb?
 In 2010, Alex and a friend summited Liberty Crack on Liberty Bell in the North Cascades in only 14 hours car-to-car!
-For perspective, it takes many climbing parties two days to do this highly technical climb.
+For perspective, it takes many climbing parties two days to complete this highly technical climb.

-5. TREE CLIMBING VS. ROCK CLIMBING
+TREE CLIMBING VS. ROCK CLIMBING

 According to Alex, tree climbing is very distinct from rock climbing.
 The only shared element between the two is the use of similar equipment.
 In rock climbing, climbers use the rock to scale and protect the climb, bringing the rope up with them.
 In tree climbing, climbers essentially ascend their ropes, anchored to the trunk or a limb, with harnesses and ascending gear.

-6. HAPPIEST MEMORIES FROM A BUILD
+HAPPIEST MEMORIES FROM A BUILD

-Another happy moment came from the Neskowin, Oregon treehouse build.
+Another happy moment came from the Single Spruce Treehome build.
 Alex had a wonderful time drinking coffee on the beach and surfing, boogie boarding, and kayaking on the Oregon Coast with the rest of the crew.

 ALEX'S DREAM TREEHOUSE

-If Alex could build his own dream treehouse, it would be a single-tree design nestled high up in a towering redwood or spruce tree.
-Alex loves how single-tree treehouses move more in the wind, providing a greater connection with nature and the elements, and an enhanced feeling of freedom.
+If Alex could build his own dream treehouse, it would be a single-tree design nestled high up in a towering redwood or spruce.
+Alex loves how single-tree treehouses sway more in the wind, providing a greater connection with nature and an enhanced feeling of freedom.

-8. ADVICE TO YOUNG PEOPLE INTERESTED IN CARPENTRY
+ADVICE TO YOUNG CARPENTERS

 Interested in a career in carpentry?
 Alex strongly believes the best way to learn is by doing.
-He suggests that young carpenters research the type of carpentry they would like to work in, and then find a job with a master in that trade.
+He suggests that young carpenters research the type of carpentry they would like to work in and then find a job with a master in that trade.

 IN ALEX'S FREE TIME

 In addition to climbing, Alex also loves skiing, mountain biking, hiking, paddle boarding, yoga, traveling, and reading about philosophy and spirituality.
 One of Alex's favorite philosophers and Zen scholars is Alan Watts.

-10. IF ALEX WASN'T BUILDING TREEHOUSES FOR A LIVING
+IF ALEX WERE NOT BUILDING TREEHOUSES

 "It's rigged—everything is in your favour."